DO2JMG/wsrx/README.md

 The software is still under development, and there may still be some bugs.

+The decoders were developed by Zilog80, and the open-source code can be found on GitHub (https://github.com/rs1729/RS).
+Many thanks to him for his great work.

 <img width="1163" height="817" alt="screen" src="https://github.com/user-attachments/assets/5115b4b5-745f-42bd-826d-8c3da8e23535" />

 <p>&nbsp;</p>